rodjc/nflaunch/docs/cloud-resources.md

 ## Pipeline Output Directory

-Pipeline outputs are stored in the location specified by the `outdir` parameter in your `params.yaml`:
+Pipeline outputs are typically stored based on `publishDir` directives defined in each process.
+Many pipelines use an `outdir` parameter as a base path:

 ```yaml
 outdir: gs://my-bucket/results
 ```

-This is **separate** from the run directory and typically contains your final analysis results.
+However, the actual output structure depends on how each process configures its `publishDir`.
+Check the pipeline's processes to see the complete output organization.

 ## Resource Lifecycle

 ### Temporary Resources

-- **Batch Job**: Removed automatically after completion (configurable retention)
+- **Batch Job**: Removed automatically after completion
 - **Local temp files**: Stored in `$TMPDIR/<WORKFLOWRUN_ID>/` on your machine during submission

 ### Persistent Resources